Sean-Der/fail2web/README.md

     * When writing code run `npm run watch` this will rebuild web/bundle.js on every change
     * When deploying run `npm run build` this will build once and exit

-##Deploying and Configuration
+## Deploying and Configuration
 fail2web is best accessed via a HTTP server, you can find example HTTP server configs [here](https://github.com/Sean-Der/fail2web/tree/master/http-configs)

 Fail2web has only one configuration option available via config.json in the root of the web folder.
 This config option allows you to specify the path to your fail2rest handler.
 Currently the config.json uses /api/ which is what all the example HTTP configs are configured to do.

-##Security
+## Security
 It is very important that you configured fail2rest correctly, a public facing fail2rest server could be very dangerous (someone could add inclusive regexes, remove themselves from the banned IP lists etc..)

 Out of the box fail2rest has no authentication, and I have no plans of rolling my own authentication.

-###HTTP Basic Auth
+### HTTP Basic Auth
 The HTTP configs are both set to use HTTP basic auth, this and SSL should be the absolute minimum security requirements.
 In both HTTP configs you will see a placeholder with the label of `YOUR_HTPASSWD_FILE`

 To generate a HTTPASSWD file you can use the `htpasswd` util distributed with Apache HTTPD and `htpasswd -c YOUR_HTPASSWD_FILE USERNAME` will create it.

-###SSH Tunnel
+### SSH Tunnel
 I also recommend only serving fail2web/fail2rest on loopback only.
 You would access the server via a SSH tunnel, you can find more info [Here](http://www.revsys.com/writings/quicktips/ssh-tunnel.html)

-##Getting Help
+## Getting Help
-###IRC
-The #fail2web channel on Freenode is the official channel.

-Feel free to mention Sean-Der in channel, and I will do my best to help you as soon as possible

-If you are using OSX [Adium](https://www.sweetprocess.com/procedures/298/connect-to-irc-channel-with-adium/#.U8Puho1dXR0) is a popular choice

-If you are using a Unix clone [Xchat](https://help.ubuntu.com/community/XChatHowto) is a popular choice

-##License
+Please make a GitHub issue, this will allow others in the future to find the issue in the future.

+Most of the time I will not be able to respond to emails in a timely manner, however with GitHub issues I try my best to keep the count 0.

+## License
 The MIT License (MIT)

 Copyright (c) 2014 Sean DuBois